Orbifold Semiorthogonal Decompositions for Abelian Varieties: orbifold semiorthogonal decomposition for A2/G(4,4,2)

 Indeed, define a homomorphism \(\rho\colon G\to \mu_2^3\) by

 It is a homomorphism as \(\xi^{a-b}=\xi^{b-a}\) in this case.
 The kernel is \( (-1,-1,1)\) and it is evidently surjective.
-It follows that there are eight irreducible one dimensional representations.
+It follows that there are eight irreducible one-dimensional representations.
 Since the sum of the squares of the dimensions of the irreducible representations must be \(|G| = 16\) we have